Arne Oit

 Arne Oit (3 December 1928 Tallinn – 28 November 1975 Tallinn) was an Estonian composer and accordionist.
-He was focused on pop music songs writing.
+He was focused on writing pop music.

-In 1956, he graduated from Tallinn State Conservatory in composition speciality.
+In 1956, he graduated from Tallinn State Conservatory majoring in composition.

 1955–1974, he played the accordion for Estonian Radio Instrumental Ensemble.

-On the initiative of Oit, song contest "Tippmeloodia" was organized.
+On the initiative of Oit, the song contest "Tippmeloodia" was organized.
+"Tippmeloodia" (meaning "Top-Melody" in Estonian) was a prominent Estonian song contest held in the 1970s, specifically active between 1971 and 1975.

 Since 1958, he was a member of Estonian Composers' Union.